MaterializeInc/materialize/doc/user/content/overview/arangements.md

 #### Three-way join

-Using an example from the [TPC-H](http://www.tpc.org/tpch/) data warehousing benchmark, let's say that you want to determine which ten orders that haven't shipped as of a certain date have the greatest potential revenue.
+Let's say that you want to review orders by shipdate.
 The query itself is:

 ```sql
 SELECT